ideafablabs/partymechanics/README.md

-# Some in-process WordPress plugin/API files for Idea Fab Labs Santa Cruz's Mint party project
+# Some in-process WordPress and Arduino files for Idea Fab Labs Santa Cruz's Mint party project

 [ifl-party-mechanics.php](https://github.com/ideafablabs/partymechanics/blob/master/ifl-party-mechanics.php) is a
 WordPress plugin containing the functions used by rest-api.php, and also functions for working with the movie